Mapi León: International career

-International goals
+The following year in July, León participated in the 2022 UEFA Women's Euro, where Spain were eliminated in the quarterfinals by eventual champions England.
+In September, León joined 14 of her teammates in abstaining from national team call-ups, a decision that arose from a conflict between the 15 players and Spain's coach, Jorge Vilda.
+The group, dubbed Las 15 by Spanish media, later posted a joint statement that explained their decision to leave, citing difficulties with their physical and mental health, and criticised the Spanish federation for their response to the situation.
+León continued to refuse call-ups to the national team into 2023 and even refused to make herself available for selection for the 2023 FIFA Women's World Cup.
+Regarding the situation, she said in an interview "Mapi León has a way of life and values.
+I can't go back if the situation hasn't changed.
+There have to be changes.
+I'm not saying that no changes have happened, but I don't see them."

+In October 2025, after three years away from the national team, León received a call-up from newly appointed Spain manager Sonia Bermúdez for the 2025 Nations League Finals.

 Style of play

-León is a versatile left footed defender, possessing the ability to play as both a left-back and a center-back.
-She is mostly utilised as a ball-playing centerback, with her main characteristics as a player being her quality technique and passing.
+León is a versatile left-footed defender, possessing the ability to play as both a left-back and a centre-back.
+She is mostly utilised as a ball-playing centre-back, with her main characteristics as a player being her quality technique and passing.
 FIFA profiles her as an aggressive player with good reactions and reading of the game.
-Former Atletico Madrid manager Ángel Villacampa, who aided her transition from leftback to centerback, has described León as having the perfect connection to Barcelona’s style, with her ability to distribute the ball up the pitch and her preference for playing in a high block.
+Former Atletico Madrid manager Ángel Villacampa, who aided her transition from left-back to centre-back, has described León as having the perfect connection to Barcelona’s style, with her ability to distribute the ball up the pitch and her preference for playing in a high block.